symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. note::

-    Don't be fooled by the simple concepts and the power that they hold.
-Read the ":doc:`/book/http_fundamentals`" chapter of the book to learn more about how Symfony2 embraces HTTP and why it makes things simpler and more powerful at the same time.
+    Symfony2 embraces the HTTP Specification, which are the rules that govern all communication on the We.
+Read the ":doc:`/book/http_fundamentals`" chapter of the book to learn more about this and the added power that this brings.

 Symfony2 chooses the controller based on the ``_controller`` value from the routing configuration: ``AcmeDemoBundle:Welcome:index``.
 This string is the